 Selecting the Best Sausage

 For sausage products packaged under federal inspection, a Nutrition Facts panel is mandatory.
 If sausages are made and packaged in a local store, the nutrient information on the package is voluntary.
+The notice of a “use” or “sell by” date is optional.
 The Nutrition Facts information on the label can help consumers compare products and make more informed, healthy food choices.

 - Fresh Pork Sausages – May not contain pork by-products and no more than 50 percent fat by weight.